 Nicola Kille joined the University of Akron in May 2017 as the Executive Director of the Center for International Students and Scholars.
 In her new role she will work with international students from orientation throughout their time at Akron to graduation, and beyond as alumni.
 Previously, she held several positions in international education and community engagement during her sixteen years at the College of Wooster, including Assistant Director, Global Engagement; Associate Director, Off Campus Study and most recently Associate Director of both International Student Affairs and the Center for Diversity and Inclusion.

 She is originally from London, England, but has lived in the United States for many years.
-Nicola received her BA (History) from the University of Wales at Aberystwyth, and her MA (Intercultural Relations) from the University of the Pacific (Stockton, CA) and the Intercultural Communication Institute (Portland, OR).
+Nicola received her BA (History) from the University of Wales at Aberystwyth, and her MA (Intercultural Relations) from the University of the Pacific (Stockton, Calif.) and the Intercultural Communication Institute (Portland, Ore).
 During her undergraduate degree, she spent a year as an international student in the United States.

 Denise Wilson joined the International Recruitment Office in July 2017 after nearly twenty years abroad.
 Denise is originally from Northeast Ohio and is a graduate of Baldwin-Wallace College.
 Denise was introduced to international admissions and student administration during her ten years with the World Maritime University in Malmö, Sweden and worked with students from over 100 countries.
 Denise then continued her international experience working as the Graduate School Administrator in the School of Chemistry at the University of Edinburgh.
 Denise brings twenty years of international admissions, qualification evaluation and student administration experience to UAkron and is looking forward to seeing the international student population continue to grow.